dhis2/notes/decisions/2019/11/11-tapps-meeting-remote-errors-etc.md

 Input from the field from Austin:

-- Import/Export app cannot import GML
-- Import/Export app is used to configure dhis2 instead of the Maintenance app
+Import/Export app is used to configure DHIS2 instead of the Maintenance app, since the Maintenance app does not support selecting/creating or uploading polygons for organisation units; only manually entered coordinates are supported.

 ## Error reporting